brianvhong/Assay-Development/README.md

 - CVs were fantastic <3%.
 - Works well with HDL isolated by UC+FPLC and plasma.
 Most likely work with ApoB-depleted plasma.
 - Clear dose reponse with increasing sample concentration.

+# Cholesterol Efflux Capacity (CEC) Assay

+- New method is robust, CVs <3%.
+- Works with ApoB-depleted plasma and isolated HDL.
+- Works on multiple cell lines.